St. Pius X High School (Albuquerque)

-St. Pius X High School is a private, Roman Catholic high school in Albuquerque, New Mexico.
+St. Pius X High School is a private, Roman Catholic middle and high school in Albuquerque, New Mexico.
 It was established in 1956.
 It is administered in the Roman Catholic Archdiocese of Santa Fe.

 The school is located on Albuquerque's west side, on the campus that was formerly the location of the University of Albuquerque.
-St. Pius X is a co-educational institution that serves over 900 students in grades nine through twelve.
+St. Pius X is a co-educational institution that serves over 900 students in grades six through twelve.

 History

 St. Pius X High School was founded in 1956 with 116 freshmen composing its first class.
 St. Pius was initially housed at St Charles Elementary School until the completion of a new campus in the Northeast Heights in the fall of 1959.
 In 1986, the Archdiocese of Santa Fe announced that St. Pius X would be moved to Albuquerque's west side to occupy the site of the University of Albuquerque, scheduled to close that year.
 The former St. Pius campus was razed to make way for a mixed-use development called The Commons; however, this project fell apart and the land remained vacant until the ABQ Uptown shopping mall was built there in 2005–06.

 Upon moving to the west side campus, St. Pius renovated the existing buildings of Assumption Hall and St. Francis Hall and completed construction of a new science building, gymnasium, and St. Basil Hall (2000).
 The new 40-acre campus welcomed its first students in the fall of 1988.